carneades/carneades-4/INSTALL.md

 ## Carneades Web Service

-You can use Carneades without having to install any software, via the [Carneades web service](http://carneades.fokus.fraunhofer.de).
+Hint: You can use Carneades without having to install any software, via the [Carneades web service](http://carneades.fokus.fraunhofer.de).

 ## Prerequisites